 Elective Course Descriptions

 Current Issues in Health Policy (HPM277) introduces students to the major health policy issues facing the United States today.
-The course focuses on the roles of hospitals, doctors, private and government insurance, and different systems for organizing and financing care (such as traditional fee-for-services, HMOs, and other forms of “managed care”).
-Individual sessions in the course will be devoted to topics such as malpractice, cost control, the impact of public opinion, policy issues related to pharmacologic therapy, physician payment, academic health centers, workforce, physician profiling, managed care, the uninsured, Medicare, and Medicaid.
+The course focuses on the evolving roles of hospitals, doctors, private and government insurance, and systems that organize, finance and deliver care.
+Individual sessions in the course will be devoted to topics such as Medicare, Medicaid, health reform, health care costs, payment innovation, performance measurement, the impact of public opinion on policy, and policy issues related to pharmacologic therapy, academic health centers, workforce training, and malpractice.

-Taken together, the course sessions are designed to provide both a general background of the health care system and knowledge of many of the cutting-edge issues that are on the forefront of the nation’s health policy agenda.
+Taken together, the course sessions are designed to provide both a general background of the U.S. health care system and knowledge of many of the cutting-edge issues on the forefront of the nation’s health policy agenda.
 The course will provide insight into how and why particular health policies are developed.
-It will focus on what the major policy questions are, and present examples of health services research methodology.
-However, the course concentrates much more on policy questions than methodological techniques.
+It will focus on the major policy questions of today, and introduce examples of health policy and health services research studies that provide evidence on the effectiveness of policy alternatives.

-Decision Analysis in Clinical Research (RDS286) introduces the following topics: decision analysis methods relevant to clinical decision making and clinical research; the use of probability to express uncertainty; Bayes theorem and evaluation of diagnostic test strategies; sensitivity analysis; utility theory and its use to express patient preferences for health outcomes; cost-effectiveness analysis in clinical research and health policy; and uses and limits of decision analysis and cost-effectiveness in clinical decision making and research design.
+Decision Analysis in Clinical Research (RDS286) introduces the following topics: decision analysis methods relevant to clinical decision making, clinical research and comparative effectiveness research; the use of probability to express uncertainty; Bayes theorem and evaluation of diagnostic test strategies; sensitivity analysis; utility theory and its use to express patient preferences for health outcomes; cost-effectiveness analysis in clinical research and health technology assessment; and uses, limits and ethical issues of decision analysis and cost-effectiveness in clinical decision making and research design.

 Improvement in Quality in Health Care (HPM253) is designed for practicing physicians and those with an interest in health care management.
 This interactive and challenging course will provide students with a fresh perspective on improvement in health care systems, and provide them with the necessary tools to effect the kind of real change in their own organizations and practices that can improve outcomes for patients.
 Topics of the sessions will include: systems thinking; the leadership of improvement; statistical thinking and the management of variation; process knowledge and design; change methods, improvement, and design and creativity; collaborative work; matching service design to needs; personal and professional learning and change; the diffusion of innovations; spreading new models of care across organizational silos and boundaries; and integrating cost and quality, and managing resistance to improvement.